header-bg.png

 sand texture

-Our wines and spirits have been warmly received at several natural wine fairs in The Bay and Los Angeles, including GAY WINE, By The Way, and Wine From Here, where they were covered by John McCarroll of Punch Magazine
+Our wines and spirits have been warmly received at several natural wine fairs in The Bay and Los Angeles, including GAY WINE, By The Way, BIG WEST WINE FEST, and Wine From Here, where they were covered by John McCarroll of Punch Magazine.

 I was particularly entranced by the Châteauneuf-du-Fargosonini, the brainchild of Alejandro Fargosonini, an experimental filmmaker turned outsider winemaker.
 His whole lineup was thrillingly turbo, but I spent a long time thinking about his first wine, a direct-press grenache aged for two years under flor (which was later recycled to start what he calls a “shitty solera”).
 Tasting the wine, I was struck by the thought that natural wine hadn’t so much grown up as it had grown out; the energy that used to be directed into making thirst quenchers and party wines has been turned in a bewildering array of directions.
 All in all, I spent nine hours tasting, and there were maybe three wines I would have considered glou-glou (and they were, of course, delicious).” - John McCarroll, Punch Magazine, “Call it Natural Wines Goth Phase”